bja43/anc-prob/README.md

 num mags: 39872
 ```

 Now we are ready to analyze our data.
-We start by visualizing the most probable Markov equivalence classes (MECs) of the MAG models, which are illustrated using PAGs[^2].
+We start by visualizing the most probable Markov equivalence classes (MECs) of MAG models, which are illustrated using PAGs[^2].

 ```python
 # Get the top 6 PAGs